Here’s a recommended ten-day travel itinerary for Costa Rica that includes visiting San José, La Fortuna, Monteverde, and Manuel Antonio.

 Costa Rica Itinerary Map

-If you have only one week for travel, then I would suggest to skip San José and transfer directly to La Fortuna after arriving and then follow the itinerary.
+If you just have a week to travel, then I recommend bypassing San José and heading straight to La Fortuna upon your arrival, and then continue with the itinerary.

 Best Time To Visit Costa Rica